mzzzhunter/libracef/README.md

 ### To use the application, follow these steps:

-1. Add the `Scripts\ExportCEFFile-AllBestHits-WithRI.Unknowns.script` file to the Mass Hunter Unknown Script folder. e.g. `C:\MassHunter\Scripts\Unkowns\Actions`
+1. Copy the `Scripts\ExportCEFFile-AllBestHits-WithRI.Unknowns.script` file to the Mass Hunter Unknown Script folder. e.g. `C:\MassHunter\Scripts\Unkowns\Actions`

 2. Perform unkonwn analysis of your samples.